upper waypoint

 Disabled and older people can call 211 or text “PSPS” to 211211 to access local health and social services including medical support, shelter and food.
 Support is available in multiple languages.

-• Charge your cellphone and any necessary devices.
-Have additional batteries for any medical devices that require electricity.
-If you don't have a landline or your landline won't work without power, then have backup batteries for any cellphones as well.
-(PG&E's Portable Battery Program provides free backup portable batteries for those with life-assisting electric medical equipment who also are enrolled in their Medical Baseline Program and California Alternate Rates for Energy or Family Electric Rate Assistance programs, and who live in high fire-threat districts.
-Those who rely on power to live independently can access portable backup batteries, hotel accommodations, accessible transportation and food vouchers through the California Foundation for Independent Living Centers’ Disability Disaster Access and Resources program.)
+PG&E’s Portable Battery Program provides free backup portable batteries for those with life-assisting electric medical equipment who also are enrolled in their Medical Baseline Program and California Alternate Rates for Energy or Family Electric Rate Assistance programs, and who live in high fire-threat districts.

 What should I do during a power shutoff?

-• Unplug or turn off any appliances and equipment to prevent damage from surges when the power is restored.
-(PG&E recommends keeping one lamp turned on to alert you when the power is back, and to then turn each appliance back on one by one.)
+PG&E recommends keeping one lamp turned to the on position, to alert you when power has returned.
+You can then turn each appliance back on one by one.

-• A refrigerator can keep food cold for about four hours and a freezer for about 48 hours — if they're kept closed.
-Plan to rely on coolers with ice; ice is available free at your county’s Community Resource Center.
+A refrigerator that loses power can keep food cold for about four hours, and a freezer for about 48 hours, if they’re kept closed.
+Plan to rely on coolers with ice or any water-filled plastic containers you’ve frozen ahead of time (and remember: Ice is available free at your county’s Community Resource Center).

 Power will be restored after the dangerous conditions have passed and once safety checks have been done for all the lines in that area.
 If there are a large number of people who have had their power shut off, then it may take multiple days before PG&E gets the power turned back on for everyone.